Password Managers Demystified: 4 FAQs

 Most managers will ask you to use a master password for accessing your vault.
 For an additional security layer, you should use two-factor authentication (2FA) or biometric authentication, like a fingerprint or face scan, if it’s available to you.

 Some password managers will remind you to change the passwords regularly and evaluate their strength.
 Others will scan the dark web to check if any of your logins appeared online.
 And some will do both, and then some.

 First, decide which features you need.
-Password managers built-in to browsers (for example, the pop-up you get from Chrome asking if you want to save the password when you log into a website) are safer than they were even a few years ago.
+Those built-in to browsers (for example, the pop-up you get from Chrome asking if you want to save the password when you log into a website) are safer than they were even a few years ago.
 Still, they have limited capabilities.

 For business purposes, a paid password manager is going to be more robust, convenient and secure than a free app.
-Here’s what to look for:
+Look for these features:

 Remember, no technology product or service can guarantee 100% safety.
 Quality password managers are exceptionally secure, but not foolproof.
 These common risks are based on both the technology and personal behavior: